 I want to look after them.
 I do not want to lose them either.
 I know this is a conversation piece.
 I want to protect what we have.
 The Deputy is correct with regard to the pupil-teacher ratio.
 To give every student a chance, there has to be a smaller numeral, but obviously schools will decide their classroom sizes for themselves.
 At present, the pupil-teacher ratio is 1:24 and this will continue.

-In its analysis in August, the Department said appropriate learning experiences were very hard to achieve in class of more than 25.
+In its analysis in August, the Department said appropriate learning experiences were very hard to achieve in classes of more than 25.
 It is no wonder that in one response to the budget last week the INTO stated classes continue to be super-sized, school leaders are not supported, and capitation is underfunded by at least €46 million.
 The Minister has read the survey published last year on teaching principals, which stated they were overworked, underpaid and grappling with never-ending administrative work.
 There are huge problems here, particularly with regard to the pupil-teacher ratio.

 I thank the Minister for visiting Scoil Chaitríona Cailíní yesterday, where a terrible fire has destroyed nine classrooms, the library and the hall.
 The Minister has already sent an architect.
 I know he will do his very best for all of the children.
 It is a fantastic school and has been for generations.
 One Deputy said her mother went there.
 Accommodation and reconstruction as soon as possible is what we need.
 It is an iconic school that is very important to our community in Coolock and Artane in Dublin Bay North.